 The independent Directors, as part of each Board meeting, hold in camera sessions without the presence of Messrs.
-Shepard and Singleton (as non-independent Directors) and other members of management to discuss issues relating to management and governance of the Company generally.
-The Board held five such meetings in 2008.
+Shepard and if necessary Mr. Singleton (as non-independent Directors) and other members of management to discuss issues relating to management and governance of the Company generally.
+The Board held six such meetings in 2010.
 The Chairman of the Corporate Governance Committee meets annually with the CEO and Chairman of the Board to discuss the relationship between management and the Board and reports the results of these discussions to the Board.